Teerath-Agarwal/Hotstar-Loophole/README.md

 ## Overview

 This is simple program which avails free sports on Hotstar.
-They allow users to watch sports without any subscription for 5 minutes, as of June 2023.
+Hotstar allow users to watch sports without any subscription for 5 minutes, as of June 2023.
 This code exploits this loophole to stream sports indefinitely.

 ## Features

 - User may change the time for which free content is provided by Hotstar, incase the time limit is changed in future.
-- User may change the URL of the live stream, choosing whichevr live stream they want to watch.
+- User may change the URL of the live stream, choosing whichever live stream they want to watch.

 ## Requirements